Guide to De Waterkant, Cape Town’s Coolest Area

 Why Stay in De Waterkant?

-Best Things to Do in De Waterkant?
+What are the Best Things to Do in De Waterkant?

 Shopping

 De Waterkant is home to the Cape Quarter Lifestyle Village, which is one of the best shopping malls in Cape Town.
-There are a few big brands here but it’s mostly home to boutiques, and you can find bespoke items like sound bowls and beautiful sculptures, or even go for a vitamin drip at the IV clinic
+There are a few big brands here but it’s mostly home to boutiques, and you can find bespoke items like sound bowls and beautiful sculptures, or even go for a vitamin drip at the IV clinic.

 Take Photos